Alchemyst-ai/hiring/README.md

 ### Superpowers we want
 - Develop AI agents on our platform at the speed of thought
 - Develop fast feedback loops from the community and improve on the agents
-- Ask for feature requests to the platform beavers, depending on community requests.
+- Ask for feature requests to the platform jedi, depending on community requests.
 - Create agents that make the community explode!
 - **Skills (Brownie points)**: Agentic AI frameworks (LangChain, LlamaIndex, AgnoAGI, etc), a generous mix of creativity and the Golden Retriever Energy for community feedbacks!